ntno/aws-exam-prep/cloud-formation.md

 charged for errors

 ***
+Fn::FindInMap
+- returns value corresponding to key in two-level map (from Mappings section)

+Fn::Join

+Fn::Select
+- returns object from an array by index
+- index starts at 0!

 Fn::GetAtt
 - returns the value of an attribute from a resource in the template
 - typically used to generate outputs in the template

 AWSTemplateFormatVersion - optional, identifies capabilities of AWSTemplateFormatVersion